jordibisbal/functional-php/documentation/CheatSheet.md

 #### recurseTimes

-Returns a function thant recurse `$times` times the mapping function upon the result of itself.
+Returns a function that recurses `$times` times the mapping function upon the result of itself.

 ```PHP
 function recurseTimes(Closure $map): Closure